solid/solidproject.org/pages/home.md

     </div>
     <div class="col-xs-12 col-sm-12 col-md-7 col-lg-7">
       <div class="info-card">
-        <h3 class="title">Splitting Pods and Apps</h3>
+        <h3 class="title">You store your data in a Pod. </h3>
         <p class="info">
-          Where a user stores their data is called a Pod.
-Pods are always separate from apps.
-Pods can either be provided or users can self-host their own Pod(s).
-One user can have multiple Pods.
-Multiple apps can use the same data.
+          In Solid, where you store your data is called a Pod.
+Storage is always seperate from apps meaning that if you want to switch messaging app, for example, you can take your contacts and chat history along.
+You can have more than one Pod and choose what data to store where.
         </p>
       </div>
     </div>